lbliii/milodocs/exampleSite/content/reference/assets/css/_index.md

 ## Modify stylesheets

-Hugo can reference CSS from multiple locations (e.g., `static` and `assets`).
+Hugo can reference CSS from multiple locations (for example, `static` and `assets`).
 The {{<prod>}} theme keeps all CSS in the `assets` folder since we want to process the files in a variety of ways --- such as concatenating many modular CSS files together into a bundled output that we can minify for production deployments.

 ### fonts.css